kosmicjs/koa/README.md

 - Much better, seamless, and stronger TS experience in every aspect.
 - Types designed specifically for great intellisense with ts server.
+  - easily see and validate any type on any object
+  - Full koa documentation and examples on _every_ getter,setter,method, and property on any koa object!!!!!
+Never check the koa docs again!
 - Less packages to install and worry about when using koa with typescript.

 ### I'm just using koa with JS - I don't need @kosmic/koa

 Wait!
 If you use ts-server (ie, most code editors are using this), you can immediately benefit from awesome intellisense, even in pure JavaScript!!
+Once again, never check the docs again for you Koa questions, its right there in your editor!

 ### How to use